 - a.
 Monthly Reporting: The Permittee must submit a Monthly Report to the Central Valley Water Board on the 1st day of each month beginning the month after the submittal of the Commencement of Construction Notification.
 Monthly reporting shall continue until the Central Valley Water Board issues a Notice of Project Complete Letter to the Permittee. - b.
-Annual Reporting Not Applicable
+Annual Reporting: The Permittee shall submit an Annual Report each year on the 1st day of September Annual reports shall continue until a Notice of Project Complete Letter is issued to the Permittee.